 - After Getting approval from me place a deposit

 - You will now be on our list.
-If we have a litter and you want to be on that litter you will be added to it if we don’t have a litter you will be added to our Future Litters list.
+If we have a litter and you want to be on that litter you will be added to it if we don’t have a litter you will be added to our Master Litters list.
 Every time a litter is born it is filled first with people from this list according to peoples preferences.

 - Once you are on a Litter you will get weekly updates on your puppies litter so that you know how the litter is progressing and what we are working on.
 I will also share recommended items and such.